fmentink/UMAShiftML3Scripts/MLIP_UMA_Optim/readme.md

 Single-GPU version of the UMA crystal relaxation workflow as used in https://doi.org/10.1039/D6SC04941A Relaxes crystal structures from CIF files using Meta's UMA MLIPs via FAIRChem and ASE.
 Single-file or batch mode; GPU (CUDA) or CPU.
+Can be executed on desktop/laptop.
+More info can be found here https://fair-chem.github.io/

 ## Features

 - Single file or directory batch processing (with optional `--recursive` subdirectory search)
-- Optimizers: LBFGS, FIRE, BFGS, GPMin (plus optional Sella)
+- Optimizers: LBFGS, FIRE, BFGS, GPMin (optional Sella)
 - Optional unit-cell relaxation via `FrechetCellFilter` (only when `--cell-opt` is passed)
 - `FixSymmetry` constraint applied by default (`--no-symmetry` to disable)
 - Initial-force gate to skip bad starting structures (`--max-initial-force`)